Notary Question: Can a Notary notarize for Family Members?

 Direct Benefit

-When a notary is asked to notarize a document for a family member, there’s a high probability that there may be a direct financial (or other) benefit to the notary as a result of the transaction.
-Documents such as power of attorneys or wills to name a few, may not name the notary as a beneficiary or recipient of any financial gains, however, if a Notary is related to the husband who is named in the document, this is what is referred to as an in-direct benefit.
+When a notary is asked to notarize for family members, there’s a high probability that there may be a direct financial (or other) benefit to the notary as a result of the transaction.
+Documents such as the power of attorneys or wills to name a few, may not name the notary as a beneficiary or recipient of any financial gains, however, if a Notary is related to the husband who is named in the document, this is what is referred to as an indirect benefit.
 This could present a conflict of interest and should be avoided at all costs.

 When To Refuse a Notarization for a family member?